-Looking to hook up with students from your home country?
-Students of various nationalities have set up national student groups.
-These are a great way to get valuable advice and enjoy a spot of your home culture here in Munich.
+Are you looking to connect with students from your home country?
+Students of various countries have set up local student groups.
+These groups can be a great way to get valuable advice and enjoy a piece of your home culture here in Munich.
 Some of these groups are structured as associations with their own committee while others are informal in nature.
 There are also some groups that are only active in Munich and others that reach out across Germany:

 - China (CSSA Chinese Students and Scholars Association in Munich)

 - Taiwan (link to Facebook group), contact for the association: email@example.com

 - Islamic university association, Munich

 - Muslim student initiative (MSI)